 - Hiking Injury Prevention: How to Stay Out of Trouble

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
 If you’re a blogger or journalist looking for outdoors/camping news, let us know.
 We can customize a newsfeed for you.

-Rocky Parker is the manager of Audience Relations at PR Newswire.
+Rocky Parker is the Digital Content Lead at Cision PR Newswire.
 She works with journalists, bloggers, and content creators to create their targeted newsfeeds from PR Newswire for Journalists.
 Rocky has also counseled on content writing best practices.
 Check out her previous posts for Beyond Bylines.
-When she’s not working, Rocky typically can be found cooking, binge-watching a new show, or playing with her puppy, Hudson.
+In her free time, Rocky can usually be found cooking, binge-watching a new show, or playing with her puppy, Hudson.